Ch3ster8/DT2_Assignment_3/README.md

        * Using the state machine I opened up my flow chart for referencing but before I could make the enemy states I had to make basic functions for the enemy, so I made an empty node with a movement script that I could reference and use the functions of to move my enemy, I did this so that I didn't have to recode the movement for each state that required the enemy to move.

-       * Using [DebugDraw3D](https://godotengine.org/asset-library/asset/1766) I was able to debug more information that allowed me to trouble shoot issues in a more timely manor.
-Using this addon I drew lines that showed me the raycast that I was casting from the enemy to the player and it would turn from blue to red if the enemy can see me.
+       * Using [DebugDraw3D](https://godotengine.org/asset-library/asset/1766) I was able to debug more information that allowed me to troubleshoot issues in a more timely manner.
+Using this addon I drew lines that showed me the ray cast that I was casting from the enemy to the player and it would turn from blue to red if the enemy could see me.

        * [Table of Contents](#Table-of-Contents)